IVDC-Club-IIT-Indore/IITISoC-22-Auto3-LiDAR-Obstacle-Avoidance-Robots/README.md

 - [x] Person Identification (Implemented but hasn't been tested)
 - [x] 3D Object TrackingWe were also inspired by F1/10th cars which also require extremely fast computation and operate in similar ways.
 - [x] Improved Path Planning using C++ code
-- [ ]  Use person identification to make a person follower robot so that it can carry those boxes around
-- [ ]  Use person identification to make a person follower robot so that it can carry those boxes around

 <div id="ideas"></div>